jared-goguen/connect-rest/README.md

 * Redesign History for both appearance and functionality
 * Add error handling on most requests

+Technical notes:
+* Restructure/decouple Board/Game components/containers
+* Write methods to better find abnd filter games

 The front end is in React (with react-router and redux).
 The back end uses the Django REST framework and only provides an API for AJAX requests from the frontend.

 The entry-point for the front end is [/app/containers/App.jsx](/app/containers/App.jsx).
-All of the style-based React components are in [/app/components](/app/components) and all of the logic-based Reacat components are in [/app/containers/](/app/containers/).
+All of the style-based React components are in [/app/components](/app/components) and all of the logic-based React components are in [/app/containers/](/app/containers/).
 All front end dependencies are detailed in [/app/package.json](/app/package.json).

 The entry-point for the back end is effectively [/server/connect/urls.py](/server/connect/urls.py).
 The site will then be hosted by default at [localhost:8000](http://localhost:8000).
 All back end dependencies are detailed in [/server/requirements.txt](/server/requirements.txt).